beachcomber Architecture

 Early versions used a (String, Option<String>) tuple as the DashMap key, requiring two heap allocations per lookup.
 Changing to a single string with a null-byte separator ("git\0/home/user/repo") reduced this to one allocation and improved cache read latency by 16% (183ns to 157ns).
 The null byte is safe as a separator because it cannot appear in valid filesystem paths.
 See docs/performance.md §1.2.

-spawn_blocking, not async providers
+spawn_blocking, not async sources

 Fire-and-forget execution